SimonStnn/json-handler-Csharp/README.md

 1. in the file you want to use the JSON handler type as top-level statement (so the statement at the top of your page) "using JSON = jsonHandler.JSON;"
 1. done

-## how to use the json handler
+## How to use the json handler

-### creating a JSON instance
+### Creating a JSON instance

 - JSON <variable_name> = new JSON(); (this should also work -> JSON <variable_name> = new();)
 - example: JSON json = new();

-### using GetJSON method
+### Using GetJSON method

 - json.GetJSON(data.json)

-which file will get picked ??
+Which file will get picked ??
-simple it will go as followed
+Simple, it will go as followed

 c:\\<path_to_solution_folder>\\data.json

-so if you do something like:
+So if you do something like:
 json.GetJSON(folder_name/data.json)

-it will go like this
+It will go like this

 c:\\<path_to_solution_folder>\\folder_name/data.json

-easy, right? :D
+Easy, right? :D

 > [!WARNING]
 > NOT COMPLETE YET!!